galactic core beak

 评测展柜

 A Difficult Game About Climbing couldn’t hope to be as meaningful or clever as Getting Over It, but it could have gotten very close.
 It did not get very close.
 I’m going to be comparing the two a lot here.
 To be clear, I’m only doing that because the comparison is made across all the marketing material for the game and also superficially within the game itself, even going so far as to include a quote that is also in Getting Over It at the end of the game.
 So, I don’t think this is unfair.
-In short, this is not a bad game, but I think you should go play Bennett’s instead.
+In short, this is not a bad game, but I think you should go play the other one instead.

 I can’t help but draw a comparison between the hardest parts of each game.
 In Getting Over It, that’s gotta be Orange Hell.
 In A Difficult Game, it’s whatever that level after the construction site is, before the ice zone.
 I will henceforth call it “Really Bad Rocks, Where Everything Falls Apart”.
 Orange Hell feels like it’s an order of magnitude harder than what came before it, and there’s the potential for huge losses of progress if you slip.
 It should be unreasonably annoying and nobody should complete it, but they do.
 This is of course because of everything we’ve already talked about.
 The controls are rock solid.
 The sense that you’re making progress is strong.
 The strange way that the funny gamer man talks to you has you hooked.
 And, importantly, it’s actually not so difficult.
 You already have almost everything you need to complete it the moment that you see it, you’ve been learning it all along the way.
 It’s a hard obstacle that does a really convincing job of looking impossible.
 None of this is to say that you won't spend four hours on it the first time– you probably will.
 But you'll spend only a fraction of that time on the rock face proper and the rest will be spent mastering the route up to Orange Hell from the grill.